ipozdeev/it-skills-for-research/reproducibility.md

 Open source is a concept in intellectual property meaning that everyone is granted the right to inspect and use some product's source code, design or the like.
 Linux is an open source project, but Windows is not.
 Everyone can inspect the source code of Linux to exclude possibility of ill intentions such as surveillance and unauthorized data collection; Windows is by and large inaccessible to such inspection.

 Most research projects are Windows-like: although the methodology is usually to be found in the paper, much remains unreported, especially the code behind the calculations.
 Replication and fact checking could thus take an interested person days, and given the size of the global academic community, thousands of human-hours are possibly wasted on redundant replication attempts.
 At the same time, the marginal effort for the author to provide a clear reusable code is disproportionately smaller.
 Still, it being not-zero and offering little remuneration, is an obstacle and arguably the reason why we see it once in a blue moon.

+## exercises
+1. Add another input control to the `r-shiny-tutorial` app to add/exclude stocks from the ols estimation and plot.